shiva123-coder/neupane-kitchen/README.md

              remote:        Released v6
              remote:        https://neupane-kitchen.herokuapp.com/ deployed to Heroku

     ```

  - Project is now deployed to Heroku.

  #### Automatic Deploy to heroku.
  - Visit heroku website and select the app and click on Deploy option
  - Scroll down to Deployment method option and select connect to Github option and type the name of github repository on search field
  - Select connect option and now heroku app is connected to github repo.
  - Scroll further down on deploy option on dashboard and select ' Enable Automatic Deploy' option in order to automatic deployment everytime when the work is is pushed to github.
-     - Automatic deployment process can be checked by selecting activity option on heroku dashboard once work is pushed to github, below is the snapshot of building activito on heroku dashboard
+ - Automatic deployment process can be checked by selecting activity option on heroku dashboard once work is pushed to github, below is the snapshot of building activity from heroku dashboard

     ```
       -----> Building on the Heroku-20 stack
       -----> Using buildpack: heroku/python
       -----> Python app detected